 Travelling with Pets

-- The accompanied pets, only dogs, cats, and rabbits, may be transported on EVA Air's aircraft as checked baggage in the cargo compartment.
+- The accompanied pets, only dogs, cats, and rabbits, can be transported on EVA Air's aircraft as checked baggage in the cargo compartment.
+Pets are not accepted in the cabin except for service dogs carried by disabled passengers.

-- If you have Pet Travel request, please click and fill out the “Passenger’s Declaration for Live Animal” form in duplicate and submit them at the check-in desk.
+- If you have a pet travel request, please inform EVA Air reservation staff at least 48 hours before departure.
+Also, download and fill out the “Passenger’s Declaration for Live Animal” form in duplicate and submit them at the airport when you check your pet(s).

-- Passengers are responsible for providing valid health and vaccination certificates in addition to other documents that may be required by countries of departure, transit or entry when travelling with pets.
-Airport personnel will reserve the right to reject carriage of your pet if arrangements do not comply with EVA Air's transportation standards, including health and safety of the animal.
+- Passengers are responsible for providing valid health and vaccination certificates and other documents that may be required by countries of departure, transit or entry when traveling with pets.
+Airport personnel will reserve the right to reject the carriage of your pet if arrangements do not comply with EVA Air's transportation standards, including the health and safety of the animal.

-- In order to ensure the smooth handling of pets traveling as checked baggage, passengers traveling with pets should check in at the counter two hours prior to departure.
-Due to processing time and the distance for handling pet delivery at London Heathrow Airport, please be aware that you should complete check-in procedures 2.5 hours prior to departure.
+- In order to ensure the smooth handling of pets traveling as checked baggage, passengers traveling with pets should check in at the counter two hours before departure.
+Due to processing time and the distance for handling pet delivery at London Heathrow Airport, please be aware that you should complete check-in procedures 2.5 hours before departure.

 Route and Aircraft Type Limitation